Learning to Shape Rewards using a Game of Two Partners: Introduction

 \section{Introduction}

-\looseness=-2 Reinforcement learning (RL) offers the potential for autonomous agents to learn complex behaviours without the need for human intervention \citep{sutton2018reinforcement}.
-Despite the notable success of RL in a variety domains \citep{deisenroth2011learning, peng2017multiagent, silver2018general, mguni2018decentralised}, enabling RL algorithms to learn successfully in numerous real-world tasks remains a challenge \citep{rl4life}.
-A key obstacle to the success of RL algorithms is the requirement of a rich reward signal that can guide the agent towards an optimal policy \citep{charlesworth2020plangan}.
-In many settings of interest such as physical tasks and video games, rich informative signals of the agent's performance are not readily available \citep{hosu2016playing}.
-For example, in the video game Super Mario \citep{shao2019survey}, the agent must perform sequences of hundreds of actions while receiving no rewards for it to successfully complete its task.
-In this setting, the sparse reward provides infrequent feedback of the agent's performance.
-This leads to RL algorithms requiring large numbers of samples (and high expense) for solving problems \citep{hosu2016playing}.
-Consequently, there is great need for RL techniques that solve these problems efficiently.
+\looseness=-2 Despite the notable success of RL in a variety domains, enabling RL algorithms to learn successfully in numerous real-world tasks remains a challenge \cite{wang2021multi}.
+A key obstacle to the success of RL algorithms is that sparse reward signals can hinder agent learning \cite{charlesworth2020plangan}.
+In many settings of interest such as physical tasks and video games, rich informative signals of the agent's performance are not readily available \cite{hosu2016playing}.
+For example, in the video game Super Mario \cite{shao2019survey}, the agent must perform sequences of hundreds of actions while receiving no rewards for it to successfully complete its task.
+In this setting, the infrequent feedback of the agent's performance leads to RL algorithms requiring large numbers of samples (and high expense) for solving problems \cite{hosu2016playing}.
+Therefore, there is need for RL techniques to solve such problems efficiently.

-Various biological systems have mechanisms that produce rewards for activities that present little or no \textit{direct} biological utility.
-Such mechanisms, which have been fashioned over millions of years are designed to provide \textit{intrinsic rewards} to promote behaviours that improve chances of outcomes with biological utility \citep{baldassarre2011intrinsic}.
-In RL, reward shaping (RS) is a tool to introduce intrinsic rewards known as \textit{shaping rewards} that supplement environment reward signals.
-These rewards can encourage exploration and insert structural knowledge in the absence of informative environment rewards which can improve learning outcomes \citep{devlin2011empirical}.
-In general however, RS algorithms assume hand-crafted and domain-specific shaping functions whose construction is typically highly labour intensive.
-This runs contrary to the aim of autonomous learning.
-Moreover, poor choices of shaping rewards can \textit{worsen} the agent's performance \citep{devlin2011theoretical}.
-To resolve these issues, a useful shaping reward must be obtained autonomously. \looseness=-10
+Reward shaping (RS) is a tool to introduce additional rewards, known as \textit{shaping rewards}, to supplement the environmental reward.
+These rewards can encourage exploration and insert structural knowledge in the absence of informative environment rewards thereby significantly improving learning outcomes \cite{devlin2011empirical}.
+RS algorithms often assume hand-crafted and domain-specific shaping functions, constructed by subject matter experts, which runs contrary to the aim of autonomous learning.
+Moreover, poor choices of shaping rewards can \textit{worsen} the agent's performance \cite{devlin2011theoretical}.
+To resolve these issues, a useful shaping reward must be obtained \emph{autonomously}. \looseness=-10